playbenny/benny_manual/docs/blockipedia.md

 - the filters in this block are the sm devices zdf svf model. the filter feedback slider feeds the lp (positive values) or bp (negative values) back into the cutoff, through a 1 sample delay, which gives some interesting tones and may add subtle latching behaviours to the resonance.

+### voice.grains
+- each voice of this is a pair of overlapping 'grains'. this is a building block for granular synthesis. you can stack many voices to make big grain clouds, use benny's lfos and poly spread etc to add modulation. etc

 ### voice.harmonic
 - 8 drawbar harmonics + env + vca. uses non-linear summing borrowed from airwindows console, and a very gentle sine shaper on the output post env/vca, which all serves to give it a nice glued character that sits in a mix well, less a collection of digital sines than a single voice.